-To meet the needs of today’s students and student athletes, the school’s strategic plan called for the construction of a new, modern facility that would meet the requirements of the toughest environmental standards.
-The resulting athletic center opened in fall 2010.
-Sidwell Friends is seeking LEED Gold certification from the U.S. Green Building Council.
+To meet the needs of today’s students and student athletes, the School’s strategic plan called for the construction of a new, modern facility that would meet the requirements of the toughest environmental standards.
+The resulting Athletic Center opened in fall 2010.
+This building received a LEED Gold rating.

-Lighting: Almost every room in the building has occupancy light sensors that automatically turn lights on and off as people enter and depart rooms.
+- Lighting: Almost every room in the building has occupancy light sensors that automatically turn lights on and off as people enter and leave rooms.
 The main gym area has many light switches so that courts can be lighted separately.

 - Architect: Cannon Design